saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 This setting is supported up to TestCafe 2.6.2.
 For newer versions, use `registries`.
 :::

 Specifies the location of the npm registry source.
-If the registry source is a private address and you are running tests on Sauce Cloud, you can provide access to the registry source using [Sauce Connect](/dev/cli/saucectl/#run-tests-on-sauce-labs-with-sauce-connect).
+If the registry source is a private address, and you are running tests on Sauce Cloud, you can provide access to the registry source using [Sauce Connect](/dev/cli/saucectl/usage/use-cases/#sauce-connect).

 ```yaml
 npm: